miguelmarqs/Currency-Converter-Chrome-Extension/README.md

 ## Overview

-This project is a Currency Converter Chrome Extension developed as part of a Harvard course project.
+This project is a Currency Converter Chrome Extension developed as part of a CS50 from Harvard course project.
 The extension allows users to convert currencies using the ExchangeRate-API.
 Users can input an amount in one currency and convert it to another currency directly from the Chrome toolbar.

 ## Features